Tribunal de Paris: Organization

 In May 2019, Jean-François Ricard was appointed Advocate General at the Court of Cassation to exercise the function of anti-terrorism public prosecutor at the Tribunal de grande instance de Paris, heading a new National Terrorism Prosecution Office (Parquet national antiterroriste; PNAT), beginning on 25 June 2019.
 He leads a team of 25 magistrates.

 Building

 Designed by architect Renzo Piano (famous for the Centre Pompidou), the Tribunal de Paris building consolidates several major and minor courts and tribunals into one building.
-The building is 38 storeys and 160m high.
-Inside the building are 90 law courts, offices and public facilities.
+The building is 38 storeys and 160 m high, and has a total net floor area of 120,000 m².
+Inside the building are 90 law courts, 30,000 m² of offices and 20,000 m² of public facilities.

 Located close by is 36, rue du Bastion (Regional Directorate headquarters of the Judicial Paris Police Prefecture) and the Maison de l'ordre des avocats (Offices of the Parisian Bar association) - together, the three buildings form the Judicial Campus of Paris (Cité judiciaire de Paris).

 The move from the Palais de Justice was announced on 29 April 2009 by Nicolas Sarkozy, and the contract was signed in 2012.
 The building was opened in 2018, and was officially inaugurated in April 2019 by French Prime Minister Édouard Philippe.